johseffer/TreasyJS/README.md

 - Download the project packages if nedded with "npm install" and "bower install";
 - Build the project with "npm start" and the project will be opened on your browser;

+To do:

+- Delete itens
+- Tooltip
+- Change Modal fields
                                                                               by: Johseffer @2018